Terms and concepts used when tracking work items in Azure Boards

 A type of work item that defines the applications, requirements, and elements that teams plan to create.
 Product owners typically define and stack rank user stories.
 User story is defined with the Agile process.
 Learn more: Agile process work item types and workflow.

 Widgets display information and charts on dashboards.
 Many of them can be configured.
 Many widgets display information available from one or more data stores or charts created by the system.
 To learn more, see Widget catalog.

 Work item types (WITs)

 A WIT specifies the fields, workflow, and form used to track an item of work.
 Each WIT is associated with more than 30 system fields and several more type-specific fields.
 You use work items to plan and track the work required to develop your project.
-For an overview of predefined WITs provided with the default processes, see Choose a process.
+For an overview of predefined WITs provided with the default processes, see About processes and process templates.

 A workflow is an integral aspect of a work item.
 It's defined by its corresponding work item type.
 The workflow determines the logical progression and regression of work items.
 For the Agile process, it tracks the status of work as the work progresses from a New or Active state to a Closed or Completed state.
 For the Basic process, all work item types use the To Do, Doing, and Done states to track workflow status.

 The workflow also specifies the values that appear in the State and Reason drop-down menus.
-To learn more, see Workflow states and state categories.
+For more information, see Workflow states and state categories.